 Earning your links doesn’t mean you’re going to get the links you want, those sweet DA40+ links all coming from unique top-level domains – but, it does mean you’ll be developing a natural and clean link profile.

 In the age of Google’s scary zoo animal mafia, this is a good move.

 However, what if you want to move the needle faster?

-What if, you wanted to explore some of the sites that are ranking with manufactured links?
+What if, you wanted to try link building tools or explore some of the sites that are ranking with manufactured links?

 There are lots of legitimate, white-hat ways to continue to build links – and for the most comprehensive list of these strategies I would recommend checking out Point Blank’s giant resource list.

 As for the less savory methods of engineering links, there’s more or less 2 methods for manufacturing: